Expert covariational reasoning resources in physics graphing tasks: Findings

 This example is provided to show the range of Function Choosing---for some, it was a process of choosing between compiled models that had physical meaning in the context of the task.
 For others, it looked like coming up with several possible models from physics that are related to the quantities involved, and working through which were relevant to the prompt.
 Faculty were more likely to engage in the former approach, and early career graduate students were more likely to use the latter.

-Finally, Drone prompted participants to engage in Function Generating.
+Function Generating was used primarily on the Drone task.
 This may reflect the fact that deriving an analytical solution is challenging and, as one faculty member said, ``messy.''
 Nearly every expert solved Drone by engaging with Function Generating, either as a check on an initially drawn curve or to develop a curve.

+We also observed that the three graduate students who did not have a compiled model for Ferris Wheel (or who may have thought that they were not supposed to use one) used Function Generating to arrive at a graphical representation.
+These participants did not demonstrate an association between circular motion and trigonometric functions, and instead examined the rate of change at particular points in order to determine the graph.
+For example, one graduate student stated:

+This student drew small line segments to guide their reasoning, and then connected them with a smooth line to form their final graph (Fig.~\ref{fig:fnGen}).

-Across Studies 2 and 3, we found the graduate students were most likely to engage in Function Choosing, and faculty were most likely to engage in Function Knowing or Function Generating (see Fig.~\ref{fig:mangoTangoPieCharts}).
+While all participants appeared to use all five reasoning devices, there were interesting differences in how the populations engaged in the modeling modes.
+We found the early career graduate students (those in their first year of study) were most likely to engage in Function Choosing, and faculty were most likely to engage in Function Knowing or Function Generating (see Fig.~\ref{fig:mangoTangoPieCharts}).